huntlyc/blog/content/posts/testing.md

 This is _my_ practical journey into automated testing as part of a Covid-19 lockdown project to try out [TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html) with [React](https://reactjs.org/).

 This is not a blog post on why you should use TypeScript either.
-As witr automated testing, there are a great many articles that explain the benefits of using TypeScript far better than I could.
+As with automated testing, there are a great many articles that explain the benefits of using TypeScript far better than I could.

 ## Well, maybe a little preaching...
 I'll keep it short.